jsnbly/milestone3/README.md

 An Online Cookbook - The brief for this project was to design and build an online Recipe Book to give the site owner a way to promote their brand of cooking tools by give external users a way to share recipes with other users on the site.

-# Technologies to use for Project Requirements
+# Technologies Used
-Main Technologies
-HTML,CSS,JavaScript,Python & Flask,MongoDB and can include Additional Libraries and external APIS.
+HTML
+CSS
+JQuery
+Bootstrap 4.0.0
+Font Awesome 5.11.2
+Python 3.7.4
+Flask
+WT-Forms
+Mongodb

 # Outline of Project Mandatory Requirments
+Below is an Outline of the Project requirments from Code Institute.

 Data Handling: Build a MongoDB-backed Flask project for a web application that allows user to store and manipulate data records about a particular domain.
 Database Structure:Put some effore into designing a database structure well suited for your domain.
 Mkae sure to put some thought into the nesting relationships between records of different entities.
 User Functionality: Create functionality for users to create, locate, display, edit and delete records (CRUD functionality)
 Use of Technologies: Use HTML and customer CSS for the Websites front-end.
 Structure: Incorporate a main navigation menu and structured layout
 Documentation: Write a README.md files for your project that explains what the project dose and the value that it provides to its users.
-Version control: Use Git & GitHug for version control.
+Version control: Use Git & GitHub for version control.
 Attribution: Maintain clear separation between code written by you and code from external sources.
 Attribute any code from external sources via comments above the code and for larger dependencies in the README.
 Deployment:Deploy the final version of your code to a hosting plaform such as Heroku.

 # Project Idea
 External User Goals
--Find and Share Recipes
+- Find and Share Recipes

 Site Owner Goals
--Promote a Brand of Cooking Tools
+- Promote a Brand of Cooking Tools

 Potential Features
--Create a web application that allows users to store and easily access cooking recipes.
-Recipes would include fields such as ingredients, preparation steps, required tools, cuisine, etc.
+- Create a web application that allows users to store and easily access cooking recipes.
+Recipes would include f fields such as ingredients, preparation steps, required tools, cuisine, etc.

--Create the backend code and frontend form(s) to allow users to add new recipes to the site, edit them and delete them.
+- Create the backend code and frontend form(s) to allow users to add new recipes to the site, edit them and delete them.

--Create the backend and frontend functionality for users to locate recipes based on the recipe's fields.
+- Create the backend and frontend functionality for users to locate recipes based on the recipe's fields.
 You may choose to create a full search functionality, or just a directory of recipes.

--Provide results in a manner that is visually appealing and user friendly.
+- Provide results in a manner that is visually appealing and user friendly.

 Advanced potential feature (nice-to-have)
--Build upon the required tools field to promote your brand of kitchen tools (e.g. oven, pressure cooker, etc…).
+- Build upon the required tools field to promote your brand of kitchen tools (e.g. oven, pressure cooker, etc…).
--Create a dashboard to provide some statistics about all the recipes.
+- Create a dashboard to provide some statistics about all the recipes.

 ## UX

-Wireframes Can be seen here - https://github.com/jsnbly/milestone3/tree/master/wireframes Database Schema Can be seen here - https://github.com/jsnbly/milestone3/tree/master/schema
+Wireframes Can be seen here - https://github.com/jsnbly/milestone3/tree/master/wireframes Database Schema Can be seen here - https://github.com/jsnbly/milestone3/tree/master/schema Importance v Viability Graph for Strategy -

-The Project Scope was to create an Online Cookbook that would have all elements of a CRUD
+The Project Scope was to create an Online Cookbook that would have all the elements of a CRUD
 Create, Read, Update, Delete Application the following User Stories are what this version
 trys to satisfy.